 - If you have given a valid user ID the following page will ask you to type in your password or might give automatic access without a password

 - In case you cannot remember your myGreatLakes Loan Account Login password click the “Trouble Accessing your Account” link to access instructions for password retrieval.

 Mygreatlakes Login is easy to process and if you have already created your My Great Lakes Loan Account then you need to follow the given procedure :

 - Visit the mygreatlakes URL/hyperlink (www.mygreatlakes.org) to open the myGreatLakes Loan Account page.

 - Once the page loads, Find the “login” and click on the ‘Login’ link provided at the top right corner of the homepage.

 - Now Enter your complete account details.

-- You’ll be able to Login by providing your User ID and clicking the ‘Continue’ bottom at the end, you will be able to access your Loan Account.
+- You’ll be able to log in by providing your User ID and clicking the ‘Continue’ button at the end, you will be able to access your Loan Account.

-- If have faced any problem in login.
+- If have faced any problems in login.
 Then need to click on “Trouble Accessing Your Account?”